jvazquez08/BUMonopoly/README.md

 * SFML Library

 ## Launch
 This project requires a linux machine with several libraries downloaded including the most important, SFML Library.
-All libraries needed are listed within each file necessary to run the program.
+All libraries needed are listed within each file necessary to run the program. <br >

 Once all the files are downloaded, you must run your terminal from within the directory that contains these files.
 Once there, type "make" to create all the executable files.
 Then, you can start the game by typing "mono" in the terminal and voila!
 You will have begun playing BU Monopoly!